Non-Cross Diffusion for Semantic Consistency: Method

-Furthermore, we find the distance between randomly sampled noise is stable while the distance between image or latent is unstable, which is mainly decided by background or semantic information.
-Practically, for two randomly sampled noise $n_1,n_2\in \mathbb{R}^{H\times W\times C}$, we have $E[\|n_1-n_2\|^2] = 2CHW$.
-Besides, in the inference stage, we can get the initial noise, but we cannot get the target image.
-Therefore, we propose to use initial noise $x_T$ instead of target image $x_0$ as the condition for dimension ascending.
+\textbf{Selection of Condition.} $x_{i}$ is effective for ascending dimensions only if it is significantly different from $x_{t}$.
+Given the continuity of both linear combination and diffusion models, we propose to ascend the dimension with either initial noise $x_T$ (\ie, $\epsilon$) or the data point $x_0$.
+Furthermore, we find the distance between randomly sampled noise is stable while the distance between data points may not.
+Take image data as an example, for two randomly sampled noise $n_1,n_2\in \mathbb{R}^{H\times W\times C}$, we have $E[\|n_1-n_2\|^2] = 2CHW$.
+Besides, we can only get the initial noise during the inference stage.
+Therefore, using the initial noise $x_T$ for dimension ascending is more practical.